axthosarouris/reverse-ssh-tunnel/README.md

 4. Edit the file rtunnel.service to contain the correct information and add it in the folder /etc/system/systemd/
 5. Run as root the command `systemctl daemon-reload`
 6. Start the service with the command `service rtunnel start`
+7. Connect to the client by issuing the command `ssh -p 2225 remote.host.com` where `2225` is a port of your choice and `remote.host.com` is the SSH server.

 ## Debuging